 - View in Browser.
 Offer readers the option to view your newsletter in a browser.
 It’s not uncommon for people to use older email clients or have images turned off on messages.
 While it may not be a widely used feature, it will allow you to capture some stragglers.

 - Preview Text.
 This is the text that is displayed by email clients before opening a message.
 We recommend that you add a short sentence in an unobtrusive color that summarizes the content of your newsletter.

-- Navigation: Include a navigation bar in your newsletter that looks similar to your website navigation bar.
-Include links to your most important website pages or the features you’d like your readers to visit.
+- Navigation: Include a navigation bar in your newsletter and make it look similar to your website’s, along with the most important pages or the features you’d like your readers to visit.
 This increases the chances of them visiting--and staying on--your website.